 Why is Kaikoura One of the Best Places to Spot Whales?

 A U-shaped underwater canyon near the shore is almost 60 km long with a depth of more than 2000 meters.
 Two different currents meet up here; the sea is nutrition-rich, attracting the whales.
-Because of this geological fact, Kaikoura has one of the highest densities of marine life in the world.
+Because of this geological fact, Kaikoura has one of the world's highest densities of marine life.
 Some say it has the highest density, but I was in Galapagos, and I think nothing can top it, but I am not a scientist.

 Continue reading for my new 2022 guide to figure out all details on when to spot the different whale types in Kaikoura and what kind of trips are offered.